South Africa

 Discuss with your doctor whether one of the following vaccinations is recommended for you:

-Vaccination is exceptionally compulsory if you have been in a country where yellow fever may occur in the past ten days (see map) from the age of one year.
+Vaccination is exceptionally compulsory if you have been in certain countries in the past six days from the age of nine months.
 This also applies to transit through an airport that takes more than twelve hours.

 This does not apply if you are travelling from Zambia.